 The Board adopted Reserve Policy established the Operating and Maintenance (O&M) reserve at 25% of the annual budgeted operations and maintenance expenses.
 This approximates three months of operating expenses and is intended to be available in the event of unanticipated revenue shortfalls and/or unavoidable expenses.
-For FY 2024-25, the O&M Reserve is estimated to be funded at 22% of the annual operating budget in the amount of \$6.2M.
-Staff is evaluating the opportunities to bring the O&M reserve to 25% of the operating budget to adhere to the Board Reserve Policy.
+For FY 2024-25, staff recommend funding the reserve with a one-time transfer of \$1.78M from the fund balance to bring the O&M reserve to 25% of the operating budget to adhere to the Board Reserve Policy.

-DRAFT FY 2024-25 CAPITAL BUDGETS:
+FY 2024-25 CAPITAL BUDGETS:

-The FY 2024-25 Capital budgets for The Portal, Tenant Improvements, and Capital Maintenance, Repair and Replacement for a total of \$99,006,700.
+The FY 2024-25 Capital budgets for The Portal, Tenant Improvements, and Capital Maintenance, Repair and Replacement total \$99,006,700.

-Proposed FY 2024-25 Capital Budget for The Portal
+FY 2024-25 Capital Budget for The Portal